-A cat’s longevity depends on a number of variables, such as whether the cat is allowed outdoors or stays indoors, whether the cat is spayed or neutered, whether the cat is male or female, and whether the cat visits the vet regularly or only when sick or not at all.
+A cat’s longevity (how long cats live) depends on a number of variables, such as whether the cat is allowed outdoors or stays indoors, whether the cat is spayed or neutered, whether the cat is male or female, and whether the cat visits the vet regularly or only when sick or not at all.
 Female cats on average live slightly longer than males, and indoor cats live quite a bit longer than outdoor cats.

 How long do cats live?
 Outdoor cats survive for an average of only 2 to 5 years.
-Although many people feel that not allowing a cat to roam outside is cruel, deciding whether a cat will be an indoor or outdoor cat is one the most important decisions a cat owner will make.
+Although many people feel that not allowing a cat to roam outside is cruel, deciding whether a cat will be an indoor or outdoor cat is one of the most important decisions a cat owner will make.
 The longest life recorded for a domestic cat was twenty-eight years, but most indoor cats live for between twelve and sixteen years.

 Indoor or Outdoor, Long Life or Short?

 Cats that are allowed to roam outdoors live short lives and come home with unpleasant surprises or simply disappear.
 Some people have good luck with outdoor cats and would never confine a cat to a house.
 Others, having experienced some of what cats experience when they are allowed to roam, have changed their opinions.

 Outdoor cats navigate traffic, other animal predators, and become exposed to all kinds of diseases, some preventable and some not preventable.
 Feline Immunodeficiency Virus (FIV)and Feline Leukemia are serious and often fatal cat diseases that are spread by fighting or contact with infected outdoor cats.
 Cats allowed to roam outdoors should be vaccinated yearly, and they still can bring home new forms of feline flu and other respiratory problems.